tarasom/vsf-payment-mollie-payments/README.md

 We used the default theme, below we'll sum up the changes that are necessary to completely integrate this module to your own theme if you're not using Vue Storefront default theme.

 * Add a method to the currentPage mixin to hide header and footer when communication with Mollie API is processing - add condition to show header and footer in components depending on this method
-* Remove default ThankYouPage as you go immediately to Mollie gateway to pay for the placed order
+* Remove default ThankYouPage as the customer goes immediately to the Mollie payment gateway to pay for the placed order.
+The customer comes back to a customized order status page.
 * Add customizations to Payment component to only show payment methods configured in Mollie account
 * Add customizations to Payment component to let customers who can pay with iDeal to choose for their bank.